nbtin/qa_web_demo/README.md

    docker compose up --build
    ```

    **Note:** The first time you run the above command, you will need to be patient :smile:.
-The containerization process may take up to 30 minutes depending on your network speed.
-This is because the process involves downloading libraries (also includes some libraries to run on GPU if available) and the BLIP model, which has a size of approximately 1.35 GB.
+This process may take up to 30 minutes depending on your network speed.
+This is because the process involves downloading libraries (also includes some libraries to run on GPU if available) and the **BLIP** model, which has a size of approximately *1.35 GB*.

 5. Wait for the installation process to complete.
 Once the downloading is done, the web app will be ready to use.